-The kind of value that the properties defines, expressed as a mathematical symbol.
+The kind of value that the property defines, expressed as a mathematical symbol.
 You can choose between the options: < > = ≤ ≥ ≈

 Optional requirement ID of an existing property.
-When multiple properties with the same name exist for a single object, this field is required to map to the unique attribute by matching it’s requirement ID.
+When multiple properties with the same name exist for a single object, this field is required for BriefBuilder to ‘understand’ that these properties are actually unique despite the same name.

 This is the third and final tab on your import sheet.
 You can use it to add new relations between objects in your project model.